MaestroError/eloquent-regex/README.md

 - Add facade for Laravel
 - Wrap Builder in class for static start
-- Write documentation (add credit for https://regexr.com/)
+- Write documentation (add credit for https://regexr.com/ and ChatGPT)

 - Implement string resolver pattern to use strings like "text(2)-digits()" (or "text:2-digits", or "text|2-digits") as pattern
 - Implement recursive pattern creation (Using "RI-321" string to create pattern matching this string)